amashry/nist-autonomous-inspection/README.md

 # Autonomous Drone Inspection of NIST Buckets
-Autonomous search, inspection and detection of National Institute of Standards and Technology (NIST) buckets indoors using voxl m500 drone.
+Autonomous search, inspection and detection of National Institute of Standards and Technology (NIST) buckets indoors using ModalAI's VOXL M500 drone.

 ![BUCKET ALIGNMENT](https://link-to-your-bucket-alignment-image.png)

 *Figure 1: Illustration of the GROUND bucket alignment.*

 ## Overview
 This project employs a drone to autonomously inspect buckets in an unknown environment.
 The buckets are organized in various alignments, each represented by a unique AprilTag.
 The drone searches a predefined area of interest and upon detecting an AprilTag, it loads the inspection routine corresponding to that tag's bucket alignment.
-During inspection, the drone utilizes a custom YOLOv5 model for detecting what's inside the buckets.
+During inspection, the drone utilizes a [custom YOLOv5 model running on TFLITE server](https://github.com/amashry/CustomYOLOv5-NIST-Buckets-VOXL-tflite) onboard on the drone for detecting what's inside the buckets.

 ## Introduction
 This project's goal was to create software that uses a drone's onboard camera to localize a bucket configuration representing indoor debris in a disaster scenario, aiming to automate the task of a human pilot navigating around these obstacles.
 By using AprilTag, we simplified the complex task of debris detection into detecting and localizing an AprilTag on the bucket configuration.
 The drone was then instructed to move to certain predefined poses where its tracking camera could look into the buckets.